 Not long after a January 2015 terrorist shooting that killed four Jews at a kosher supermarket in Paris, a reporter asked Psaki whether the Obama administration stood by the president’s initial claim that the victims of the atrocity were “random” (rather than specifically targeted because they were Jews).
 She replied: “Well … if I remember the victims, specifically, they were not all victims of one background or nationality, so I think what they mean by that is, I don’t know that they spoke to the targeting of the grocery store or that specifically, but the individuals who were impacted.”
 In a follow-up question, the reporter asked: (a) whether “even if the victims came from different backgrounds and different religions, different nationalities, the store itself was the target,” and (b) whether “the administration believe[d] that this was an anti-Jewish attack” against “a Jewish community in Paris.”
 Psaki responded: “I don’t think we’re going to speak on behalf of French authorities and what they believe was the situation [there].”

-Psaki Refuses to Admit That President Obama’s Policies in the Middle East Are Failing
+Regarding President Obama’s Failing Policies in the Middle East

 Regarding Former Egyptian President Hosni Mubarek